FAQ about medical practitioners and health

 See the list of approved medical examiners here

-Yes, the Danish health certificate is in full compliance with the requirements of both the MLC and the STCW Convention.
+Yes, the Danish medical certificate is in full compliance with the requirements of both the MLC and the STCW Convention.

 The Danish Maritime Authority does not appoint medical practitioners abroad as maritime medical practitioners.